Olamide Shodipo: Queens Park Rangers

 On 30 January 2017, Shodipo signed with EFL League One side Port Vale on loan until the end of the 2016–17 season.
 He made six appearances for the "Valiants" before being ruled out for the rest of the season after picking up a tendinitis injury on international duty in March 2017.

 On 31 January 2018, he joined EFL League Two side Colchester United on loan until the end of the 2017–18 season.
 He came off the bench to make his debut on 10 March in the "U's" 1–1 draw at Mansfield Town.
-However he was limited to just two starts and four substitute appearances by manager John McGreal during his time at the Colchester Community Stadium.
+However, he was limited to just two starts and four substitute appearances by manager John McGreal during his time at the Colchester Community Stadium.

 He suffered a significant tear to his thigh muscle in September 2018 and was ruled out of action for four months.
 He was praised by manager Steve McClaren upon his return to playing and featured four times for QPR during the 2018–19 season, before having his contract extended by a further 12 months in May 2019.
 Director of football Les Ferdinand said that "He's had a tough time with injuries in the last couple of years but hopefully that is behind him now and we are looking forward to seeing him out on the pitch next season."
 He was handed a new contract by new manager Mark Warburton in September 2019, keeping him at the club until summer 2022.

 On 16 October 2020, he joined League One side Oxford United on loan for the 2020–21 season; manager Karl Robinson said that "he is an exciting player to watch, very unpredictable but always a threat because he has so much pace and a willingness to take people on".
 He came off the bench to score the winning goal on his debut for the "U's" three days later, in a 3–2 win over Milton Keynes Dons at the Kassam Stadium.
+He was nominated for Januay's PFA January Player of the Month award.
 He scored ten goals from 39 League One games, including one goal that helped to secure a play-off place on the final day of the campaign.
 He also scored against Blackpool in the play-off semi-finals, though Oxford lost 6–3 on aggregate.